vishu3053/Fanta_With_GSAP_and_Scroll_Trigger/README.md

 ### LICENSE

-This project is licensed under the [MIT License] License - see the LICENSE file for details.
+This project is licensed under the [LICENSE] License - see the LICENSE file for details.